-Through our Growing Water Smart workshop series, we've trained over 135 community representatives and impacted the lives of over 3,000,000 Coloradoans in the last two years.
-We are still scaling the program.
-By the end of 2020 we aim to train and assist communities serving over 60% of Colorado's population.
+Through our Growing Water Smart workshop series, we've trained over 135 community representatives and impacted the lives of over 3,200,000 Coloradans in the last four years.

-By continuing to support Growing Water Smart more Colorado communities will have the opportunity to take advantage of Sonoran Institute's expertise and share in lessons we have learned over nearly thirty years of shaping the future of the West.
+By continuing to support Growing Water Smart, more communities will get to take advantage of our expertise and to share in lessons we have learned over nearly thirty years of shaping the future of the West.